nonjeets/nonjeets.github.io/index.md

-# Website development in Progress
+# Website development in Progress (Non JEETS on SOL)
 GitHub Pages Site

+# TICKER: SEND
+# Project Name: Non JEETS on SOL
-# Contract ID on pump.fun - coming soon
+# Contract ID:
+# Link:

+Dev will sell 25% SEND at between 70-80% (Payment for DEX and Trend)

 # Why was this built?
 Simple - Protecting and safeguarding legitimate developers and Projects